sfukuta/v2i_interface/README.md

 # Vehicle to infrastructure (V2I) interface

 ## Overview
-This node converts V2I communication between the Autoware of ROS2 interface and UDP which is outside of ROS2 interface.
+This module converts V2I communication between the Autoware of ROS2 interface and UDP which is outside of ROS2 interface.

 This converter acts with a single external device on a vehicle.